Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 ### TCP Connection Establishment

 In order to establish a connection, TCP performs a **three-way handshake**:
-1. The client-side TCP first sends a **SYN segment** to the server-side TCP (segment with the SYN bit set to 1).
-  In addition, the client randomly chooses an initial sequence number (`client_isn`) and puts this number in the sequence number field of the initial TCP SYN segment.
+1. The client-side TCP first sends a **SYN segment** to the server-side TCP (segment with the SYN bit set to 1) with a randomly chosen sequence number (`client_isn`) in the sequence number field.

 2. Once the SYN segment arrives at the server host, the host allocates the TCP buffers and variables to the connection, and sends a connection-granted segment to the client TCP.
   This segment has the SYN bit set, the acknowledgment field set to `client_isn+1`, and a sequence number `server_isn` value in the sequence number field.

 3. Upon receiving the SYNACK segment, the client also allocates buffers and variables to the connection.
   The client host then sends the server yet another segment, acknowledging the server’s connection-granted segment.
-  The SYN bit is set to zero, since the connection is established.
+  The SYN bit is set to zero, and the payload field may already carry data since the connection is established.
-  This third stage of the three-way handshake may carry client-to- server data in the segment payload.

-// TODO: variable and buffer allocation

 ### TCP Message Sending